Tupian languages: History, members and classification

 When the Portuguese arrived in Brazil, they found that wherever they went along the vast coast of South America, most of the indigenous peoples spoke similar languages.
-Jesuit missionaries took advantage of these similarities, systematizing common standards then named línguas gerais ("general languages"), which were spoken in that region until the 19th century.
+Jesuit missionaries utilized these similarities, systematizing common standards then named línguas gerais ("general languages"), which were spoken in that region until the 19th century.
 The best known and most widely spoken of these languages was Old Tupi, a modern descendant of which is still used today by indigenous peoples around the Rio Negro region, where it is known as Nheengatu (/[ɲɛʔẽŋaˈtu]/), or the "good language".
 However, the Tupi family also comprises other languages.

 In the neighbouring Spanish colonies, Guarani, another Tupian language closely related to Old Tupi, had a similar history, but managed to resist the spread of Spanish more successfully than Tupi resisted Portuguese.
 Today, Guarani has seven million speakers, and is one of the official languages of Paraguay.
 The Tupian family also includes several other languages with fewer speakers.
 These share irregular morphology with the Je and Carib families, and Rodrigues connects them all as a Je–Tupi–Carib family.